-Hemophilia B program (AMT-061)
+Hemophilia B program - Etranacogene dezaparvovec (AMT-061)

-AMT-061, our lead gene therapy candidate that includes an AAV5 vector incorporating the Factor IX-Padua variant, is currently enrolling a pivotal study in patients with severe and moderately-severe hemophilia B. AMT-061 has been granted Breakthrough Therapy Designation by the United States Food and Drug Administration ("FDA") and access to the PRIME initiative by the European Medicines Agency ("EMA").
+Etranacogene dezaparvovec is our lead gene therapy candidate and includes an AAV5 vector incorporating the FIX-Padua variant.
+We are currently conducting a pivotal study in patients with severe and moderately-severe hemophilia B. Etranacogene dezaparvovec has been granted Breakthrough Therapy Designation by the United States Food and Drug Administration ("FDA") and access to the PRIME initiative by the European Medicines Agency ("EMA").

-In February 2019, we announced the dosing of the first patient in our Phase III HOPE-B hemophilia B pivotal trial.
-The trial is a multinational, multi-center, open-label, single-arm study to evaluate the safety and efficacy of AMT-061.
-After the six-month lead-in period, patients will receive a single intravenous administration of AMT-061.
-The primary endpoint of the study will be based on the FIX activity level achieved following the administration of AMT-061, and the secondary endpoints will measure annualized FIX replacement therapy usage, annualized bleed rates and safety.
-Patients enrolled in the HOPE-B trial will be tested for the presence of pre-existing neutralizing antibodies to AAV5 but will not be excluded from the trial based on their titers.
+In June 2018, we initiated our Phase III HOPE-B pivotal trial of etranacogene dezaparvovec.
+The trial is a multinational, multi-center, open-label, single-arm study to evaluate the safety and efficacy of etranacogene dezaparvovec.
+After a six-month lead-in period, patients received a single intravenous administration of etranacogene dezaparvovec.
+The primary endpoint of the study is based on the FIX activity level achieved following the administration of etranacogene dezaparvovec, and the secondary endpoints are measuring annualized FIX replacement therapy usage, annualized bleed rates and safety.
+Patients enrolled in the HOPE-B trial were tested for the presence of pre-existing neutralizing antibodies to AAV5 but not excluded from the trial based on their titers.